 If you believe that a buyers’ agent has fraudulently reached out to you under the guise of having a ‘buyer’ but ends up just pitching you to hire them as a listing agent, we encourage that you submit your complaint in writing to REBNY.

-If you’ve signed up for our 1% full service listing option you will not have to deal at all with any other agents besides your listing agent.
-If you want to avoid any interaction with and solicitation from agents without buyers then this may be the best option for you.
+If you’ve signed up for Hauseit’s 1% full service listing option, you will not have to deal at all with any other agents besides your listing agent.
+This may be your best option if you want to avoid contact with all real estate agents in NYC.

 However, because you will be conducting your own showings you may occasionally be solicited in person by an agent.
 If this happens, make sure you know how to deal with broker solicitation and are aware of the most common real estate agent lies in NYC.